PersonHistory

 Explore the timeline of George Catlett Marshall Jr., one of the most influential military leaders and statesmen of the 20th century.
 From his role as U.S. Army Chief of Staff during World War II to his notable contributions as Secretary of State and the architect of the European Recovery Program, delve into the key events and achievements that defined Marshall's impactful career and legacy.

-Born: December 31, 1880
+Born December 31, 1880

-Military Leader, Statesman
+Known as Military Leader, Statesman

 Virginia Military Institute